ajfriedman22/SM_ConfGen/docs/theory.rst

 2. Analyzing Conformers
 =======================
-The analysis of the TREMD simulations is automated by the ::code::`sm_confgen` package.
+The analysis of the TREMD simulations is automated by the `sm_confgen` package.
 The analysis has three basic steps: trajectory processing, conformer sorting, and conformer clustering.
 1. The trajectory processing centers the ligand in the solvent box, removes rotational and translational motion, and eliminates breaks across the periodic boundary condition which may occur during the simualtion.